vhxma/song-review-project/README.md

-# song-review-project
+# Song Review Project
  Get a list of song reviews from friends.
-Use Azure Sentiment Analysis to figure out if your friends really like your song taste or not
+Use Azure Sentiment Analysis to figure out whose song taste is supreme